 What if I don’t have two devices in order to scan the required QR code?

 You can complete the registration process using one device, please find instructions here

 I’ve received an unexpected notification to verify my authentication, what do I do?

 Press Deny on the Approve sign-in request and contact firstname.lastname@example.org who can investigate further.
 If you think your credentials may have been compromised, change your password immediately.

 When you register for MFA, you will also be registered for our new Self Service Password Reset (SSPR) facility.
 This will help make resetting your password simpler.
 Details of how to reset your password are available here

 If you don’t have a smartphone or the option to use the Authenticator app, you can register a telephone number to receive a code by phone call or text message.
 Follow the instructions here

 Can I opt out of setting up MFA?

-No, all staff are required to have their accounts protected with MFA.
+No, all staff and students are required to have their accounts protected with MFA.